clear-route/forge/README.md

 ## Acknowledgments

-Built as part of the ClearRoute Agent Platform.
+Built as part of the Entr Agent Platform.

 ---